Optimizing messages and campaigns is a crucial activity for any app marketer. Clevertap offers three ways to optimize everything you deliver:

-You pick the size of the test audience to run and we’ll do the rest.
-We’ll determine the winner based on the number of click-throughs, and then deliver the winning message to the rest of your target audience.
+Pick the test audience size to run and we do the rest.
+We determine the winner based on the number of views and then deliver the winning message to the rest of your target audience.

-For any campaign you’ll need the content and creatives for each message.
-When creating a Push Notification campaign, you’ll now see an option to add up to three variants of any message to test which one performs best.
+For any campaign, you need the content and creatives for each message.
+When you create a push notification campaign, you have an option to add up to three variants of any message to test which one performs best.

-For campaigns sent to Past Behavior Segments (grouping of users based on what they have done in the past) you have two options: launch the A/B test to a percentage of your target audience or send out an absolute number of messages.
-In either case, we’ll deliver the variants equally to the test audience.
+For campaigns sent to past behavior segments (grouping of users based on their past actions), you have two options: launch the A/B test to a percentage of your target audience or send out an absolute number of messages.
+In either case, we deliver the variants equally to the test audience.

-- if you are testing three messages (Variant A, Variant B, Variant C)
+- You are testing three messages (Variant A, Variant B, Variant C)